The Ministry Intelligence Brief

 saves your Mondays.

-A weekly exception-based scan for the House — the shifts, signals, and stories worth knowing before your staff meeting starts.
+The shifts, signals, and stories worth knowing — curated from across the church world before your Monday starts.
 One short email.
 No ads.
 Unsubscribe any time.

 Free Forever Weekly · Mondays Unsubscribe Any Time